samueldervishii/sage-cli/README.md

 This opens the interactive terminal where you can:

 - Chat to generate mock servers
+- Search the web for information
+- Browse and manage files securely
 - Browse command history
 - Manage configuration
 - Clean generated files